LSP project management tools to cut your costs and grow value

 Simple workflow automation can greatly reduce waste and time to delivery — a core consideration for many customers.
 This does not mean a robot-run, anonymous experience, only that a human touch is used only where it’s value-adding.
 At Smartcat, we call it “project management on autopilot.”

-A series of technological improvements in how an LSP does project management can help them provide consistent customer support quickly, globally, and around the clock.
+A translation technology for LSPs can help them provide consistent customer support quickly, globally, and around the clock.
 Here we’ll discuss five areas where costs can be cut at the same time that customer value is increased.

 1. Self-service portals for customer requests